Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 This HEP boxed item was the optional power supply kit designed specifically for the Educator II, originally priced at $29.95.
 This power supply was assembled back in the 1970's from the kit components and is fully functional.
 Output is 5V d.c. / 1amp / 60 Hz.

-Lord's Prayer Promotional Computer Chip (1980s)
+Promotional Sample Computer Chip (1980s)

 image of religious computer chip